-In FY2018, an item on matters discussed by the Board of Directors and an item asking for opinions on the criteria for discussion were added to the survey because the matters discussed increased as a result of the increase in size due to management integration.
-In response to the results of self-evaluations, the matters discussed and the criteria for discussion were revised, and issues related to the operation of the Board of Directors were handled through steps such as standardizing the format of discussion materials and sending discussion materials and providing explanations to outside directors and corporate auditors earlier in advance.
-Furthermore, the opinion was expressed that deeper discussion should be conducted on the various issues in the new group structure after management integration, and efforts will be made to conduct more in-depth discussion and continually maintain and enhance the effectiveness of the Board of Directors through discussion of medium- to long-term management strategies and management issues in the "Deliberation Forum" established in FY2017 as a place for members of the Board of Directors to freely exchange opinions.
+In the survey, the opinion was expressed that deeper discussion should be conducted on the format of the Board of Directors, efforts to further enhance its supervisory functions. the establishment of internal controls and risk management systems, and efforts will be made to conduct more in-depth discussion and continually maintain and enhance the effectiveness of the Board of Directors through discussion of medium- to long-term management strategies and management issues in the "Deliberation Forum" established in FY2017 as a place for members of the Board of Directors to freely exchange opinions.